Will my skin ever heal?

 Over time I realised something: during TSW you look for certainty wherever you can find it.
 But even if you share multiple photos, people are only seeing a snapshot.
 It can never show the full picture of what you’re living through.

-Sometimes outside opinions make you feel better, sometime they make you feel worse.
+Sometimes outside opinions make you feel better, sometimes they make you feel worse.

 That doesn’t mean you shouldn’t ask for support if it feels right for you.
 Just know that replies are likely to vary.
 No two cases of TSW or eczema are the same, and people respond from their own stage of recovery.

-I’ve also seen people post photos and be told their skin looks infected and to seek urgent medical help.
+An Important Note on Infections: I’ve also seen people post photos and be told their skin looks infected and to seek urgent medical help.
 Sometimes that advice may be important.
-If you notice signs of infection, increasing redness, spreading warmth, fever, or feeling generally unwell, don’t ignore it.
-Infections can escalate quickly so it’s important to see a doctor or pharmacist asap.
+If you notice signs of infection—increasing redness, spreading warmth, fever, or feeling generally unwell—don’t ignore it.
+Infections can escalate quickly, so it’s important to see a doctor or pharmacist as soon as possible.

 Why healing is hard to predict